Building a garbage-free network stack for Kafka streams

 Take a look

 In this article, we've covered our approach to implementing non-blocking IO using what we think is a nice solution that's garbage-free.
 Kafka Connect support is now available since version 5.0.5.
 Our new network stack ingests time series data from Kafka topics reliably from multiple TCP connections on a single thread without garbage collection and the QuestDB source is open to browse on GitHub.
 If you like this content and our approach to non-blocking and garbage-free IO, or if you know of a better way to approach what we built, we'd love to know your thoughts!
-Feel free to share your feedback in our Slack Community.
+Feel free to share your feedback join our community forums.